rstyczynski/ansible-tricks/ansible_collection/docs/ansible_async_patterns.md

 - **`async_job_save`**: Saves job metadata with a human-readable name
 - **`async_job_load`**: Retrieves job metadata by name

-This enables idempotent long-running task patterns - run the same playbook multiple times, and it will:
+This enables idempotent long-running task patterns: run the same playbook multiple times, and it will:

 1. Check if job already exists
 2. Skip starting if already running